astronomer/docs/learn/deferrable-operators.md

 - [asyncio](https://docs.python.org/3/library/asyncio.html): A Python library used as the foundation for multiple asynchronous frameworks.
 This library is core to deferrable operator functionality, and is used when writing triggers.
 - Triggers: Small, asynchronous sections of Python code.
 Due to their asynchronous nature, they coexist efficiently in a single process known as the triggerer.
-- Triggerer: An Airflow service similar to a scheduler or a worker that runs an [asyncio event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop) in your Airflow environment.
+- Triggerer: An Airflow service similar to a scheduler or a worker that runs an [asyncio event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop) in your Apache Airflow® environment.
 Running a triggerer is essential for using deferrable operators.
 - Deferred: An Airflow task state indicating that a task has paused its execution, released the worker slot, and submitted a trigger to be picked up by the triggerer process.

 The terms deferrable, async, and asynchronous are used interchangeably and have the same meaning.